High Blood Pressure (Hypertension)

 Secondary hypertension is a result, or secondary effect, of other primary medical conditions, such as kidney disease.

 What are the symptoms of high blood pressure?

 High blood pressure usually does not cause any symptoms.
 The only way to diagnose it is to measure it.
 This is why it is often called “the silent killer.”
 Many people do not realize they have it until serious complications develop.
 In some cases, people with high blood pressure may experience nosebleeds or headaches.

 Serious symptoms that might indicate a life-threatening condition

-In some cases, high blood pressure can be life threatening, such as hypertensive crisis.
+In some cases, high blood pressure can be life-threatening, such as hypertensive crises with organ damage.
 High blood pressure can also accompany symptoms indicating a serious or life-threatening condition that needs immediate evaluation in an emergency setting.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these symptoms including:
+Seek immediate medical care (call 911) for any of these symptoms including:

 Chest pain, tightness or pressure, or rapid heart rate

 Garbled or slurred speech or inability to speak

 Nosebleed that does not stop within five minutes